ArrogantGao/Personal_Materials/defense/main.typ

 // However, these methods have not yet been extended to handle quasi-2D systems.

 Another challenge is the polarization effect, various strategies have been developed in recent years, by:
-- Introducing image charges @yuan2021particle @liang2020harmonic.
+- introducing image charges @yuan2021particle @liang2020harmonic.

-- Numerically solving the Poisson equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
+- numerically solving the Poisson equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
-These methods are also accelerated by FFT or FMM to reach a complexity of $O(N log N)$ or $O(N)$.
+// These methods are also accelerated by FFT or FMM to reach a complexity of $O(N log N)$ or $O(N)$.

 However, the computational cost significantly increases compared to the homogeneous case, especially for strongly confined systems.

-Main target of our work is to develop efficient methods for quasi-2D systems, overcomes the challenges mentioned above.
+// Main target of our work is to develop efficient methods for quasi-2D systems, overcomes the challenges mentioned above.

 = Theoretical Analysis